macaba/Nuts/README.md

 ### MOSFET Idss leakage with 0V gate at 21°C

 Using Keithley 617 electrometer, with +/-100V DAC output, to sweep the drain pin of MOSFETs from 0.1V to maxV, gate pin and source pin shorted together and wired into electrometer input.
-FOM is (10V/(datasheet RDS at 10V))/(leakage at 10V) to provide a quick comparison point.
+FOM is (10V/(datasheet RDS))/(leakage at 10V) to provide a quick comparison point.

 ![Leakage](images/MOSFET%20leakage.png)